tsyne/tsyne/docs/cosyne_plan.md

 # Cosyne: Declarative Canvas Grammar for Tsyne

+> **Document Status**: This was the original planning document.
+Implementation is now substantially complete and has expanded well beyond the original scope.
+See [Implementation Status](#implementation-status-updated) below.

 Cosyne is an optional library that provides d3/p5-style declarative canvas primitives for Tsyne applications.
 It lives outside core Tsyne but integrates seamlessly with the builder pattern.

 ## Overview